robtweed/mg-showcase/INSTALL.md

 ## Building the Container

-Before building the containers, first ensure that you are in the *dockerfiles* directory of the repository.
+Before building the containers, first ensure that you are in the root directory of the repository.

 For example, if you cloned the *mg-showcase* repository to your root folder:

-        cd ~/mg-showcase/dockerfiles
+        cd ~/mg-showcase

 To build the Container:

-        docker build -t mg-showcase -f yottadb/Dockerfile .
+        docker build -t mg-showcase -f dockerfiles/yottadb/Dockerfile .

 Feel free to change the container name to something other than *mg-showcase*.
 However, our examples and documentation will assume you've used this name.